 Scarborough Borough Council- Yorkshire and Humber- Budget: Undisclosed

-Now you know how to find and identify your perfect tender, how do you succeed in securing this opportunity?
+Now you know how to find and identify your perfect tender, how do you succeed in securing a construction contract?
 Bid writing can be a daunting process.
 The process requires having CV’s, policies and case studies at the ready, and also answering some in-depth quality questions.
 It’s not uncommon to wonder if you need some extra support.
 Many successful suppliers look to outsource this process to the professionals to ensure maximum chances of success.

 Hudson Succeed can help.